flyteorg/flyte/docs/source/gen/flytectl_update_task-resource-attribute.rst

-Updates task  resource attributes for given project,domain combination or additionally with workflow name.
+Updates task  resource attributes for given project and domain combination or additionally with workflow name.

 Updating the task resource attribute is only available from a generated file.
 See the get section for generating this file.
 Here the command updates takes the input for task resource attributes from the config file tra.yaml